skywalkerSam/starboy-blogs/_data/posts/Religion-in-A-Nutshell.md

 &nbsp;

-&emsp; it is in the absence of simple answers, we try to invent our own from our respective little comfort zones, unwilling to look beyond, pulling verses from so-called "sacred texts." in other words, a novel, really.
+&emsp; it is in the absence of simple answers that we try to invent our own from our respective little comfort zones, unwilling to look beyond, pulling verses from so-called "sacred texts." in other words, a novel, really.
 And a novel, no matter how profound, cannot cover the vastness of life.
 Life is far more complex than any single narrative a story tries to express...
 Life consists of an infinite number of narratives; a novel is all but a fragment of it…

 &nbsp;